jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 your struggle against Strahd, should you choose that path.
 The clues she gave were as follows:

+Rogue, Master of Coins

-> This card tells of history.
-Knowledge of the ancients will help you better
-> understand your enemy.
+* This card tells of history.
+Knowledge of the ancients will help you better understand your enemy.
-> I see a nest of ravens.
+* I see a nest of ravens.
 There you will find the prize.

+The Avenger, 1 of Swords

-> This card tells of a powerful force for good and protection, a holy symbol of great hope.
+* This card tells of a powerful force for good and protection, a holy symbol of great hope.
-> The treasure lies in a dragon’s house, in hands once clean and now corrupted.
+* The treasure lies in a dragon’s house, in hands once clean and now corrupted.

+The Bishop, 8 of Glyphs

-> This is a card of power and strength.
+* This is a card of power and strength.
 It tells of a weapon of vengeance: a sword of sunlight.
-> What you seek lies in a pile of treasure, beyond a set of amber doors.
+* What you seek lies in a pile of treasure, beyond a set of amber doors.

+The Mists, Queen of Spades

-> This card sheds light on one who will help you greatly in the battle against darkness.
+* This card sheds light on one who will help you greatly in the battle against darkness.
-> A Vistana wanders this land alone, searching for her mentor.
-She does not
-> stay in one place for long.
-Seek her out at Saint Markovia’s abbey, near the
+* A Vistana wanders this land alone, searching for her mentor.
+She does not stay in one place for long.
+Seek her out at Saint Markovia’s abbey, near the mists.

-> mists.
+The Innocent, Queen of Hearts

-> Your enemy is a creature of darkness, whose powers are beyond mortality.
+* Your enemy is a creature of darkness, whose powers are beyond mortality.
 This card will lead you to him.
-> He dwells with the one whose blood sealed his doom, a brother of light snuffed out too soon.
+* He dwells with the one whose blood sealed his doom, a brother of light snuffed out too soon.

 She also gave each of you your own reading, giving you advice for how to reach your true goals.